 At Gille Kaye Law Group, we can help you pursue a positive outcome in an ongoing child support case or modify an existing support order.
-To schedule a consultation with one of our child support attorneys and receive the legal counsel you deserve, contact us online or via phone at (626) 340-0955.
+To schedule a consultation with one of our attorneys and receive the legal counsel you deserve, contact us online or via phone at (626) 340-0955.

 Who Enforces Child Support Delinquency in CA?

 In California, the California Department of Child Support Services (DCSS) is responsible for ensuring child support payors and recipients adhere to the terms of child support orders.

 You can file a child support case by:

 - Contacting your local child support agency and asking to open a case with them;

 - Using child support enforcement forms found on the California Courts' website, or;